NicolaPellicciotta/EntrainmentOfCilia/README.md

 step2_arnold.m:
 From the fft spectra the code evaluate if the cilia were entrianed by the external flow.
 THe procedure is explained in the methods of the paper.
 For each entrianment event it plot a black filled circle, otherwise an empty circle.
 Eventually it save a variable Cell.mat that contain the entrainment information. (the one that I used is Cell_nicola.mat).

 This procedure was repeated for all the cell analysed (58 cells) and then statistical analysis is performed.
-The code used for the figures in the article are on github.
+The code used for the figures in the article are in the directory frequency/synchonisation/figures.

 ---------------------------------------------------------------------------------------------------------------------------------------